wong-justin/fmin/README.md

 - dual pane? or N-pane, with client/server architecture? where server just holds yanked filepaths... kinda overkill. maybe connect with unix pipes? also consider multiplatform... maybe cli option `--pair-with-session` to opt in to a dual pane? --pair-with-last, --print-all-session-ids, --start-background-server

 - make sure all rust functions take borrowed struct params, unless they are supposed to take ownership after the function call

+- try changing drawing commands to work with newer, in-progress terminal like alacritty. i suspect those terminals haven't implemented ansi codes like MoveLinesUp. so replace with more basic drawing commands, like maybe MoveTo.
+EDIT - note that fmin inside tmux inside alacritty, renders well, but fmin in alacritty without tmux breaks
 </details>

 <details>